dkadiry/NBA_Player_Impact/README.md

 During evaluation we found that this model does not accurately account for a player's defensive impact as those statistics are difficult to quantify.
 Our future works proposes designing a similar model trained on NBA play-by-play data.

 ## Cool Observations
-At the end of the notebook we print out the top 13 performers of the 2017/18 season according to our approach.
-(James Harden won MVP this season and Lebron James had the 2nd most votes)
+At the end of the notebook we print out the top 13 performers of the NBA 2017/18 season according to our approach.

 Here's the list:<br>
 1 Anthony Davis<br>